zama-ai/concrete/docs/user/tutorial/table_lookup.md

 ## Fused table lookup

 Direct tables are tedious to prepare by hand.
-When possible, **Concrete Framework** fuses the floating point operations into table lookups automatically.
+When possible, **Concrete Numpy** fuses the floating point operations into table lookups automatically.
 There are some limitations on fusing operations, which you can learn more about on the next tutorial, [Working With Floating Points](./working_with_floating_points.md).

 Here is an example function that results in fused table lookup: